Gambling Industry News & Legal Updates

-The gambling commission is also responsible for the issuance of UK gambling licences.
-Anyone running gambling operations in the UK must be in possession of a valid UK gambling licence.
-Furthermore, key personnel within the organisation should also be issued with a UK gambling licence.
+The gambling commission is also responsible for the issuance of UK gambling licenses.
+Anyone running gambling operations in the UK must be in possession of a valid UK gambling license.
+Furthermore, key personnel within the organisation should also be issued with a UK gambling license.

 UK Gambling Licenses

-Gambling licences in the UK, as issued by the UK gambling commission, fall into two distinct types.
-A non-remote gambling license that requires physical premises from where the customer can place bets, and a remote gambling licence for the provision of online gambling services.
+Gambling licenses in the UK, as issued by the UK gambling commission, fall into two distinct types.
+A non-remote gambling license that requires physical premises from where the customer can place bets, and a remote gambling license for the provision of online gambling services.

-This is the same for bookmakers, casinos, bingo halls and slots arcades.
-Furthermore, suppliers to the gambling industry such as slot machine manufacturers and providers of online gambling games also require a licence issued by the UK gambling commission.
+This is the same for bookmakers, casinos, bingo halls, and slots arcades.
+Furthermore, suppliers to the gambling industry such as slot machine manufacturers and providers of online gambling games also require a license issued by the UK gambling commission.

 Individual Gambling License